Move On Up

 Buddy Scheme

-We’re working with partner organisations to train learning-disabled and autistic adults to become Buddies, so young people attending taster sessions are supported by a peer.
+We’re worked with partner organisations to train learning-disabled adults to become Buddies, so young people attending taster sessions are supported by a peer.
+The Buddy Training is now available for organisations and schools to buy.
+Please get in touch using the contact details at the bottom of this page if you are interested!

 One to One Support

-We can provide one-to-one support to young people who need longer-term, holistic support to transition to adult services.
+We provided one-to-one support to young people who need longer-term, holistic support to transition to adult services.

 Support for families and carers